Ikeora/Ikeora/README.md

 - 👋 Hi, I’m @Ikeora
 - 👀 I’m interested in Data Science, AI
 - 🌱 I’m currently learning Reinforcement learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a DRL project for automated trading
-- 📫 How to reach me ...
+- 📫 How to reach me by mail(ekene.ikeora@gmail.com)

 <!---
 Ikeora/Ikeora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.